OUR RESEARCH

 Our multidisciplinary projects in HPC, simulation and data science vary in size, scope and duration but have one thing in common: innovation.

-When deployed in 2024, El Capitan will be NNSA’s first exascale supercomputer, with the processing power of more than 2 exaflops, or 2 quintillion (1018) calculations per second.
-El Capitan will usher in a new era of predictive and experimental capability, producing high-fidelity 3D simulations beyond what’s possible now with the other supercomputers.
+Currently the world’s fastest supercomputer, El Capitan is NNSA’s first exascale system, with peak processing power of 2.79 exaflops, or 2.79 quintillion (1018) calculations per second.
+El Capitan ushers in a new era of predictive and experimental capability, producing high-fidelity 3D simulations beyond what’s possible now with the other supercomputers.
 With El Capitan, LLNL will apply this enhanced realm of simulations to several critical mission spaces including stockpile stewardship, weapon modernization and more.

 Our Facilities, Centers and Institutes